Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 The radioman was already calling for reinforcements.
 But Ginn and his unit could only throw so much ammo downrange, and they were increasingly outnumbered.
 He fought on, because it was the only option, and because he would **never** let a Hunter take him alive.

 He may as well have aimed a garden hose at a forest fire.
-His gun reached the point where its barrels were glowing faintly and if he hadn’t been wearing gloves then his hands would have burned, but he kept firing…
+His gun reached the point where its barrels were glowing faintly and if he hadn’t been wearing gloves then his hands would have burned, but he kept firing...

 Right up until he ran out of ammo.
 The gun sizzled as he twisted it aside, grabbed his SMG and poured on the pressure, acutely aware that the magazines he had left weren’t going t-